1. According to AAUP-recommended standards, when can an administration terminate faculty appointments for financial reasons?

 3. What is the AAUP’s definition of financial exigency?

-“An imminent financial crisis that threatens the survival of the institution as a whole and that cannot be alleviated by less drastic means” than the termination of tenured faculty appointments (Recommended Institutional Regulations 4c).
+“A severe financial crisis that fundamentally compromises the academic integrity of the institution as a whole and that cannot be alleviated by less drastic means” than the termination of tenured faculty appointments (Recommended Institutional Regulations 4c).

 4. What should be the faculty’s role in determining whether a condition of financial exigency exists?